-Using similar methodology, Messrs.
-Bunte, Miiller, Carolan and West were awarded each a long-term equity incentive award with an estimated percentage of CSO of approximately .39%, .16%, .13%, and .10%, respectively.
-The estimated value of Mr. Bunte's equity award granted in October 2013 was allocated 75% to stock options and 25% to restricted stock units.
+Messrs.
+Bunte, Miiller, and Carolan were awarded each a long-term equity incentive award with an estimated percentage of CSO of approximately .32%, .15%, and .13%, respectively.
+The estimated value of Mr. Bunte's equity award granted in October 2014 was allocated approximately 75% to stock options and 25% to restricted stock units.
 The estimated value of Messrs.
-Miiller, Carolan and West equity award granted in October 2013 was allocated 60% to stock options and 40% to restricted stock units.
-As a result, Mr. Bunte was granted 158,669 stock options and 26,445 restricted stock units; Mr. Miiller was granted 56,416 stock options and 18,805 restricted stock units; Mr. Carolan was granted 45,132 stock options and 15,044 restricted stock units; and Mr. West was granted 36,670 stock options and 12,223 restricted stock units.
+Miiller, and Carolan equity award granted in October 2014 was allocated 60% to stock options and 40% to restricted stock units.
+As a result, Mr. Bunte was granted 123,865 stock options and 20,644 restricted stock units; Mr. Miiller was granted 50,962 stock options and 16,987 restricted stock units; and Mr. Carolan was granted 45,299 stock options and 15,100 restricted stock units.

 We anticipate that we will continue to grant long-term equity incentive awards to each of our other executive officers on an annual basis at the discretion of the Compensation Committee.
 We have no program, plan or practice to coordinate award grants with the release of material non-public information.
-We anticipate that equity grants will generally occur in the third fiscal quarter.
 We believe that the resulting overlapping vesting schedule from awards made in prior years, together with the number of shares subject to each award, help provide meaningful retention incentives for executives and enhance stockholder value over time.

-At the fiscal 2013 Annual Meeting of Stockholders of the Company held on August 21, 2013, the Company's stockholders approved the formation of the Employee Stock Purchase Plan (the "ESPP") to provide eligible employees the opportunity to become stockholders through the purchase of shares of the Company's common stock.
-The ESPP is a shareholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
+At the fiscal 2014 Annual Meeting of Stockholders of the Company held on August 21, 2014, the Company's stockholders approved the formation of the Employee Stock Purchase Plan (the "ESPP") to provide eligible employees the opportunity to become stockholders through the purchase of shares of the Company's common stock.
+The ESPP is a stockholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
 An employee's payroll deductions under the ESPP are limited to 10% of the employee's salary and employees may not purchase more than \$25,000 of stock during any calendar year.
-As of March 31, 2014, 3.0 million shares were reserved for future issuance under the Purchase Plan.
-The first purchase date of the ESPP is August 1, 2014.
-If our executive officers participate in the program they will be receiving the benefit of buying stock at discounted prices in fiscal 2015.
+Messrs.
+Bunte, Miiller, and Carolan participated in the ESPP in fiscal 2015 and received nominal benefits related to the 15% discount on the purchase price of the Company's stock.